-A lower LGD percentage is applied in the capital calculations to the portion of exposures classified as collateralized.
-The impacted exposure is to be interpreted as the total collateralized exposure - after the application of haircuts, mismatch corrections and collateralization floors - to which a different - lower - EAD amount was calculated based on the provided credit protection.
+The table above represents that portion of the lending exposures of K&H Bank which were classified as collateralized, implying that a lower LGD percentage is applied to this portion of exposure in the capital calculations.
+The impacted exposure is to be interpreted as the total collateralized exposure - after the application of haircuts, mismatch corrections and collateralization floors - to which a different (lower) EAD amount was calculated based on the provided credit protection.